E-creator513/allocation-/README.md

 # allocation-
 yet unix environment
-#Prerequisites for this lab session are the:
+#33Prerequisites for this lab session are the:

--Object header
+- Object header
--Virtual Memory and Memory Layout
+- Virtual Memory and Memory Layout
--Mutator, Collector, Allocator
+- Mutator, Collector, Allocator
 ### Build & run

 - To build you need to type `make` in the root directory.